-For a month, Texas had a play called ‘GO F*** YOURSELF B****’
+Is this why Texas had a play called ‘GO F*** YOURSELF B****’?

 Here was the prior week against Texas Tech:

 And it wasn’t in any prior weeks that I can find.
-Here was Week 1 against Maryland against Maryland, for example:
+Here was Week 1 against Maryland, for example:

 Wait, didn’t something happen involving Texas in the week before the Iowa State game?
 A lot of profanities involved?